RikardLegge/legge-vm/README.md

-# legge-vm
+# Legge Virtual Machine, attempt nr. ~8
-A compilter, typechecker and stackbased virtual machine, better than cleaning the house this exam period.
-Garbage collection and custom type declarations not yet implemented.
+Compilter, typechecker and stackbased virtual machine.
+A bit more fun than cleaning the house this exam period.

+Should probably not be used in production but that might not stop some very brave people.

+## Roadmap
+- [x] Compiler (Tokenizer -> Ast -> Bytecode)
+- [x] Interpreter
+- [x] Type checker
+- [x] Custom function declarations
+- [x] Closures
+- [x] External functions
+- [x] Bugs
+- [ ] Custom types